Various Pros and Cons of Genetic Engineering For Cloning and Transformation

 7. Negative Side Effects

 Genetic engineering helps to solve an issue by transferring genes to the organism that will help it to combat the problem.
-Sometimes, this can cause side effects.
-For instance, a plant can be modified that it needs less water, but that would make it intolerant to direct sunlight.

 8. Unfavorable Diversity

-Genetically engineered species applied to the wild can have a negative impact on the domestic species.
+Genetically engineered species applied to the wild can have a negative impact on domestic species.
 As modified species tend to be stronger, this introduction of modified species may drive the rapid disappearance of unmodified species.
 This would result in decreased diversity.

 What if we end up engineering the sex of the baby, for instance, in China, where it is much more preferable to have a boy?
 Is that right?
 Is it fair?
-The problems with genetic engineering going too far are an ever-present worry in a world in which genetic engineering is progressing further and further every day.

 Genetic engineering is one of the topics that cause a lot of controversies.
 Altering the DNA of organisms has undoubtedly raised a few eyebrows.
 It may work wonders, but who knows if playing with nature is “really safe” or not?
 Making yourself aware of all aspects of genetic engineering can help you to form your own opinion.